package-for-laravel/legacy-passwords/README.md

 ```

 Remember, you can inject requirements into your strategy here if you need to.

+Finally, modify your `config/auth.php` key `providers.users.driver` to be `laravel-legacy-passwords` so that
+we can inject this authentication system instead of the standard one.

 How do you create the legacy passwords?
 Easy.
 Something like this: